 Which is why, at Fastweb, we prefer to tackle financial aid head on and help you understand financial aid and all it entails so you can make smarter decisions.

-Fortunately, there are also simple solutions that college students can utilize to find both financial aid assistance and scholarships right on campus, in addition to using Fastweb!
+Fortunately, there are also simple solutions that current and upcoming college students can utilize to find both financial aid assistance and scholarships right on campus -- in addition to using Fastweb, of course!

 File your FAFSA.

-Available January 1 of each year, the Free Application for Federal Student Aid, does take some effort but is well worth it!
+Available October 1 of each year, the Free Application for Federal Student Aid, does take some effort but is well

 Utilize your campus financial aid office.